CarterSnich/arkane/README.md

 ## Roadmap

+The app is pretty much working now; add new note, live saving content, delete app.
+Notes can be found in `Documents > arkane`.

 - [ ] First release (at least build an AppImage)
 - [ ] Allow image on preview
 - [ ] Mobile (can I?
 Does Tauri can?)